UmVitor/BUZZER_API/README.md

 Basically, this project emits different patterns of sounds warning when the pedestrian is allowed to advance or when the traffic light will close.

+You can find a video showing how this example works on the board in this [link][link_video].

 ### Pin Association

 PIN   | LABEL  | CONFIG      | ID